Kaifolog/TME/README.md

 ## Build

-You probably want to keep cleanness on your file system.
+You probably want to keep your file system neet.
 So, you should make a directory ```build``` to separate source and temporary files.

 Moreover, you can choose between console and gui version by -DIS_GUI=(True or False) flag.
 If you choose gui version, so, you have to set qt binary path by flag -DCMAKE_PREFIX_PATH.